gbdkjs/gbdkjs-site/content/docs/api.md

 ---

 GBDK.js isn't yet a full implementation of the GBDK C library.
-If it isn't in one of our example projects, chances are we haven't implementated the functionality but we're getting to it (e.g. No GameBoy Color support and not much support for banks yet)
+If it isn't in one of our example projects, chances are we haven't implemented the functionality but we're getting to it (e.g. No GameBoy Color support and not much support for banks yet)